opensearch-project/documentation-website/_ml-commons-plugin/remote-models/guardrails.md

 ### Step 4 (Optional): Test the guardrail model

-You can test the guardrail model user input validation by sending requests that do an do not contain offensive words.
+You can test the guardrail model user input validation by sending requests that do and do not contain offensive words.

 First, send a request that does not contain offensive words: